ZhongYingkc/ZhongYingkc.github.io/_pages/about.md

 # Hi There!
 I'm Ying Zhong.
 You can call me Wing—that’s how it’s pronounced in Cantonese.

 I'm a PhD student at Department of Human-Centered Computing, Indiana University.
-I work with    [Prof.Ekaterina Muravevskaia] (https://ekmurav.wixsite.com/empathy) in the SETH Lab.
+I work with    [Prof.Ekaterina Muravevskaia](https://ekmurav.wixsite.com/empathy) in the SETH Lab.

 I completed my MA in Film Production Studies and BEng in Digital Media Technology at the School of Intelligent Imagery Engineering, Beijing Film Academy.
 During my MA and BEng Studies, I worked with [Dr. Feilin Han](http://feilinh.cn) in Virtual Reality Lab.

 <div class="notification-box">
 <div class='notification-box-text' markdown="1">
 📢 I am seeking collaboration opportunities.
-If you are interested in my research or would like to collaborate, please feel free to <a href="mailto:{{ author.email }}">reach out</a>.
+If you are interested in my research and art work or would like to collaborate, please feel free to <a href="mailto:{{ author.email }}">reach out</a>.
 </div>
 </div>